 \section{Signal extraction}

 For each $\Xir$ candidate, the invariant mass was calculated assuming the $\Xi$ and pion masses for the reconstructed candidate daughter particles and then histogrammed in \y,\pt bins.
-Examples of invariant mass distributions of \Xim\pip, \Xip\pim combinations measured by \NASixtyOne are plotted in Fig.~\ref{fig:massXir}.
-The grey shaded histograms show the mixed-event background normalized to the number of real combinations, which are shown as red data points.
+Examples of invariant mass distributions of \Xim\pip, \Xip\pim combinations are plotted in Fig.~\ref{fig:massXir}.
+The grey shaded histograms show the mixed-event background normalized to the number of real combinations, shown as red data points.
+The mixed background is determined by combining \Xim (\Xip) candidates with 1000 \pip (\pim) candidates from different events.
+The mixed background distributions were calculated for each y-\pt bin separately.
 The signal is determined by subtracting this normalized mixed-event background (shaded histogram) from the experimental invariant mass spectrum.
-The background subtracted signal was fitted to a Lorentzian function:
+The background-subtracted signal was fitted to a Lorentzian function:

-where mass $m_\Xi$, width parameter $\Gamma$ and normalization constant are the parameters of the fit.
+where mass $m_\Xi$, width parameter $\Gamma$ and normalization constant are the fit parameters.
 The raw multiplicity of \Xir and \Xirb is calculated as the sum of the signal bins in a mass window whose width is defined as 3$\Gamma$ around the $\Xir$ mass of the fitted signal function (see.~Eq.~\ref{eq:lorenz}) to limit the propagation of statistical background fluctuations.

 The fitted value of $\Gamma$ is larger than the PDG width due to the finite resolution of the detector.
 The width is close to expectations given by the analysis of inelastic \pp interactions generated by \Epos~1.99 with full detector simulation and standard track and $\Xir$ reconstruction procedures.
 The invariant mass distributions obtained experimentally and from simulations agree well, as shown for a selected \y,\pt bin as examples in Fig.~\ref{fig:massdist} for \Xir and \Xirb, respectively.
 The fitted mass value of $\Xir$ equals 1532.36 $\pm$ 0.94~\MeV and agrees within uncertainty with 1531.80 $\pm 0.32$~\MeV provided by PDG~\cite{Zyla:2020zbs}.
-More detailed verification of the stability of the fitted mass $m_\Xi$ was performed in the rapidity range $-0.25 < y <0.25$, as shown in Fig.~\ref{fig:massFit} as a function of \pt.
+More detailed verification of the stability of the fitted mass $m_\Xi$ was performed in the rapidity range $-0.25 < y <0.25$, as shown in Fig.~\ref{fig:massFit} where the masses are shown as a function of \pt.
 The fit results on $\Xir$ for both the real data and simulation are seen to agree with the PDG values.